THIS AGREEMENT is made and entered into this

 Licensee warrants, on its own behalf and on behalf of any Artist(s)/Performer(s) or any other person authorized or permitted by Licensee upon the premises, that all material presented, heard, or shown has been duly licensed or authorized by the owners of any copyright or trademark interests.
 Licensee further warrants that payment arrangements have been made for any licensing or royalty fees chargeable or attributable to the event.
 Licensee acknowledges sole responsibility for said fees and promises to pay all such claims and to indemnify and hold harmless the District, their agents and employees, for all claims, including penalties and attorneys fees assigned against or incurred by the District because of any copyright or trademark dispute.

 The Licensee guarantees the appearance of named performers advertised at the event as specified.
 In the event an advertised performer must cancel, Licensee must place signs so indicating outside the premises entrances, must make an official announcement before the start of the program; and must make a bona fide offer of refund to any ticket holder who requests refund.
-The Manager and Licensee, if necessary, will determine the manner and circumstances of the refund.
+The Director of Entertainment and Licensee, if necessary, will determine the manner and circumstances of the refund.
 Licensee shall pay all refunds and expenses of refund arrangements.

 19. Crowd Safety; Access

 Licensee shall utilize support personnel designated by the District and shall not admit to the Premises a larger number of persons than can safely and freely move about in the Premises.
-The decision of the Manager in this respect shall be final.
+The decision of the Director of Entertainment in this respect shall be final.
 Licensee will not permit chairs or obstacles in the passageways or fire exits in the Premises and will keep all passageways and fire exits clear at all times.
 Licensee will further keep clear for public use all sidewalks, grounds, entries, passages, vestibules, and abutting streets and ways of access to public utilities of the Premises except for authorized purposes.

 Licensee agrees not to sell or dispose of, or permit to be sold or disposed on, any tickets for any scheduled event in excess of the official seating capacity of the Premises.